All Publications

 Low

 The Trump low-immigration scenario is one in which legal immigration is slightly below where it was during the pre-pandemic Trump administration, while enforcement and deportation efforts reach levels not seen in recent decades.
 Trump has sometimes alluded to an Eisenhower-era mass deportation effort, offensively named “Operation Wetback,” which may have been responsible for removing over a million people from the country in 1954.
 The “low” scenario we model involves fewer annual removals than that episode and many fewer than some of stated aims on the campaign trail, but nevertheless would represent a dramatic shift from the current enforcement environment.
-This is the scenario with the lowest cumulative net migration rate of the four scenarios we analyze.
+This is the scenario with the lowest cumulative net migration rate of the two scenarios we analyze.

 In this scenario, for each visa category we take the average number of arrivals from 2017 through 2019 and reduce it by 5 percent.
 We further reduce student visas by 90,000 according to Project 2025 proposals (Esterline 2024) and reduce refugee resettlement to 15,000 per year.
 We assume these inflows would hold for the four years of an administration, after which time policy would revert to the long-run level in 2029.